 The book series straddles the divide between traditional books and comics, with illustrations by Bernard Chang on virtually every page.
 The story follows four karate students — Max, Maia, Antonio, and Jamie — who are invited to be part of an elite group (surprise, surprise, it’s called the Black Belt Club).
 Together, they are transported to a magical land filled with mythical heroes and monsters, but it’s the Black Belt Club who are charged with saving the day.

 On board to work on the show is John Drdek, a writer for Teenage Mutant Ninja Turtles and Yu-Gi-Oh!, plus the animation production studio Curious Pictures, who did Codename: Kids Next Door.
 The show will be hitting airwaves in 2010, at the same time the 4th book hits stores.
-In the meantime, you can get ready by checking out The Black Belt Club website and the first three books: #1: Seven Wheels of Power, #2: Night on the Mountain of Fear, and #3: Beware of the Haunted Eye.
+In the meantime, you can get ready by checking out the first three books: #1: Seven Wheels of Power, #2: Night on the Mountain of Fear, and #3: Beware of the Haunted Eye.

 Book Expo America